EMMC-ASBL/oteapi-core/docs/all_strategies.md

-# OTE-API Core Strategies
+# OTEAPI Core Strategies

-This page provides documentation for the `oteapi.strategies` submodule, where all the core OTE-API strategies are located.
+This page provides documentation for the `oteapi.strategies` submodule, where all the core OTEAPI strategies are located.

-These strategies will always be available when setting up a server based on the OTE-API Core package.
+These strategies will always be available when setting up a server based on the OTEAPI Core package.

 ::: oteapi.strategies
     options: